wrdsb/wordpress-theme/README.md

-Documentation and credentials for editing, upgrading, and deploying the WRDSB WordPress Theme within the WRDSB Networks are available in the Software Development Handbook.
+Documentation and credentials for editing, upgrading, and deploying the WRDSB WordPress Theme within the WRDSB Networks are available in the WordPress Team Workspace.

 ## Installation and Upgrading